SamuelSwartzberg/flashcardifying_text_temp/temp_graphemics.md

 ## types of graphs

+typically, ⟮whatevergraph⟯ and ⟮whatevergram⟯ are ⟮synonyms⟯.

-### graphs with phonological realization
+### graphs with phonological realization ≈ representing basic linguistic unit

-logogram/graph ↔ phonogram/graph
+#### logograms vs phonograms

+the two types of ⟮grapheme⟯ ⟮representing a basic linguistic unit⟯ are ⟮＿logograms＿⟯ and ⟮＿phonograms＿⟯ »⟮a logogram ⟯«is a ⟮graph/grapheme⟯ representing ⟮a morpheme/word⟯ »⟮a phonogram⟯« is a ⟮graph/grapheme⟯ representing ⟮one or more phonemes⟯

+#### logograms

-logogram|character represents morpheme/word|Kanji/hanzi/hanja/han tu (though there are exceptions); hieroglyphs phonogram|character represents one or more phonemes|Latin letters, hangul, kana
+Well-known ⟮＿logographic＿⟯ writing systems are ⟮kanji/hanzi/hanja/han tu (though there are exceptions); hieroglyphs⟯ Depending on their composition, ⟮＿logograms＿⟯ may be ⟮＿non-compound＿⟯ or ⟮＿compound＿⟯.

-Different types of logograms: pictograms, ideograms Different types of phonographic writing systems: alphabets, syllabaries, abjads, abugidas Abjads and abugidas may be considered syllabaries (as there is generally a character per syllable) or not (as the characters do not actually repesent languages)

-A pictogram depicts the thing it represents by resemblance (or once did).
+»⟮Compound logograms⟯« are ⟮＿logograms＿⟯ ⟮consisting of multiple other logograms⟯.
+»Non-compound logograms« are ⟮＿logograms＿⟯ ⟮consisting of no other logograms⟯.

+##### non-compound logograms

+⟮＿Non-compound logograms＿⟯ may be ⟮＿pictograms＿⟯ or ⟮＿ideograms＿⟯.
+»⟮A pictogram⟯« ⟮depicts the thing⟯ it ⟮references⟯, or ⟮once did⟯.
-Examples of pictogram kanji: 日, 月, 山, 木, 口 etc.
+Examples of ⟮＿pictogram＿⟯ kanji: ⟮日, 月, 山, 木, 口 etc.⟯ »⟮An ideogram⟯« ⟮attempts to visualize⟯ ⟮the abstract concept⟯ it ⟮represents⟯.
-An ideogram represents to a more abstract concept
-Many ideograms are derived from pictograms.
+Many ⟮＿ideograms＿⟯ are ⟮derived from⟯ ⟮＿pictograms＿⟯.

+##### compound logograms

+some ⟮compound logograms⟯ may ⟮function similar to ideograms or pictograms⟯, but are ⟮rarely called such⟯ due to the differences.

+#### phonograms

+⟮＿phonograpms＿⟯ are divided into ⟮＿syllabograms＿⟯ and ⟮＿letters＿⟯.
-A syllabogram is a character that (ideally) represents a syllable or mora.
+»⟮A syllabogram⟯« is ⟮＿a graph/grapheme＿⟯ that (ideally) ⟮represents a syllable or mora⟯.
-A letter is a character that (ideally) represents a single phoneme.
+»⟮A letter⟯« is ⟮＿a graph/grapheme＿⟯ that (ideally) ⟮represents a single phoneme⟯.

-writing system|consist of characters called|examples
-syllabary|syllabogram|hiragana, katakana
-alphabet|letters|latin alphabet, greek alphabet
+A »⟮syllabary⟯« is ⟮＿a writing system＿⟯ that consists of ⟮＿syllabograms＿⟯.
+An »⟮alphabet⟯« is ⟮＿a writing system＿⟯ that consists of ⟮＿letters＿⟯.

+##### hybrids

+I will call the ⟮characters of an abugida⟯ ⟮＿abugidogram＿⟯, though ⟮this is a term no one uses⟯.
+»⟮An abugidogram⟯« is ⟮a graph/grapheme⟯ which ⟮represents a consonant⟯, and ⟮c_;vowels⟯ are ⟮added as modifications of the base character⟯.

+An »⟮abjad⟯« is ⟮＿a writing system＿⟯ which ⟮primarily deals in consonants⟯.
+A »⟮pure abjad⟯« has ⟮no way of indicating vowels whatsoever⟯.
+An »⟮impure abjad⟯« has ⟮some way of indicating vowels⟯.
+An ⟮＿impure abjad＿⟯ may ⟮indicate vowels⟯ with ⟮diacritics⟯ or ⟮a limited set of vowel letters⟯.

 ### graphs without phonological realization

+»⟮blahs⟯« (my term) are ⟮a subset⟯ of ⟮graphemes⟯ ⟮not directly used to represent a basic linguistic unit such as sounds or words⟯.
+⟮＿blahs＿⟯ may be ⟮＿punctuation＿⟯, ⟮＿emoji＿⟯, etc.

-#### typographical symbols
+#### punctuation

+»⟮Punctuation⟯« is ⟮a subset⟯ of ⟮＿blahs＿⟯ ⟮used to indicate some sort of interpretation help for text⟯.
+⟮＿Punctuation＿⟯ may be roughly divided into ⟮＿whitespace＿⟯ and ⟮＿visible punctuation＿⟯.
+A »⟮punctuation mark⟯« is ⟮a single grapheme⟯ ⟮acting as ＿punctuation＿⟯.

+##### visible

-##### punctuation
+###### enclosing punctuation

-Punctuation is a subset of typographical symbols as well as spacing used to indicate something (such as syntax, pragmatics etc.).
-Most logographic systemss as well as japanese do not use whitespace for punctuation.
-In japanese, using a question mark is optional when ending a sentence with the interrogative particle か.

-###### brackets
+####### brackets

-thing|name
+»⟮Brackets⟯« are ⟮a type of⟯ ⟮punctuation⟯ that exist in ⟮mirrored opening and closing⟯ variants and are meant to ⟮enclose something⟯.
+⟮＿brackets＿⟯ is ⟮the cover term⟯ for ⟮all of ()‹›[]{}⟯.

+######## names

+table:thing|name (non-us)|name (us)
-{{c13::{} }}|⟮curly brackets⟯ (non-us), or ⟮(c:3;curly⟯) ⟮braces⟯ (us, uk) ⟮c+;‹›⟯|⟮angle brackets⟯ or ⟮chevrons⟯
+⟮{}⟯|⟮curly brackets⟯|⟮braces⟯ or ⟮curly braces⟯ ⟮‹›⟯|span=2;⟮angle brackets⟯ or ⟮chevrons⟯
-⟮( ) ⟯|⟮brackets⟯ (non-us), ⟮round brackets⟯ (non-us) or ⟮parantheses⟯ ⟮[]⟯| ⟮square brackets⟯ (non-us) or ⟮just brackets⟯ (us)

-name|referenced entity (US)|referenced entity (not-US)

-⟮parentheses⟯|⟮(⟯)|⟮may be meaningless (or US meaning⟯) ⟮brackets⟯|⟮[]⟯, less commonly perhaps ⟮c+;‹›⟯|most commonly ⟮(⟯), also {{c21::cover term for all of ()[]{}‹›}}
-⟮braces⟯|{{c12::{} }}|⟮may be meaningless (or US meaning⟯)
+⟮( )⟯|⟮brackets⟯, ⟮round brackets⟯|⟮parantheses⟯
+⟮[]⟯|⟮square brackets⟯|⟮brackets⟯

+⟮parentheses⟯ refer to ⟮()⟯ in ⟮the US⟯, and ⟮nothing⟯ ⟮in non-US varieties⟯ ⟮braces⟯ refers to ⟮{}⟯ in ⟮the US⟯, and ⟮nothing⟯ in ⟮non-US varieties⟯ ⟮brackets⟯ may be used ⟮as a cover term⟯ or refer to ⟮[]⟯ in ⟮the us⟯ and ⟮()⟯ in ⟮non-us varieties⟯

+Due to ⟮US cultural influence⟯, ⟮the US names⟯ for ()‹›[]{} may be ⟮recognized in other countries⟯.

-###### bangs
+###### sentence-ending punctuation

+####### bang

+The ⟮exlamation point⟯ may also be called a ⟮bang⟯.
-Calling the ⟮exclamation point⟯ a ⟮bang⟯ emerged from ⟮printing slang in the 1950s⟯.
+Calling the ⟮exclamation point⟯ a ⟮c_;bang⟯ emerged from ⟮printing slang in the 1950s⟯.
-Off ⟮the slang term bang for !⟯ was coined the ⟮interrobang⟯ and the ⟮shebang⟯ T⟮he combination of exclamation point and question mark⟯ is known as the ⟮interrobang⟯.
+Off ⟮the slang term bang for !⟯ was coined the ⟮interrobang⟯ and the ⟮shebang⟯ the »⟮interrobang⟯« is ⟮the combination of exclamation point and question mark⟯.
 ⟮‽⟯ is called the ⟮interrobang⟯.

+###### intra-sentence punctuation

-###### dashes
+####### dashes ＆ hyphens

-There are two common ⟮dashes⟯ (though there are more uncommon ones), the ⟮en-dash⟯ and the ⟮em-dash⟯.
+»⟮Dashes⟯« and »⟮hyphens⟯« are both ⟮＿punctuation marks＿⟯ that are ⟮horizontal lines⟯.
 ⟮dashes⟯ are ⟮longer⟯ than ⟮the hyphen/minus sign⟯.

-######## english

-You use ⟮en dashes⟯ to ⟮list things in a range⟯, and sometimes ⟮for some more unwieldy prefixes (Elvis Presley–style, pre–World War II⟯)
-You use ⟮hyphens⟯ to ⟮join⟯/⟮separate⟯ words
-You use ⟮em dashes⟯ to ⟮separate parts of sentences (The new house is said to be beautiful — though if beautiful is the right word, I am not so sure⟯), or ⟮when someone is being interrupted (“Wait!
-I forgot to tell you—” The door slammed shut between us and I missed whatever she was trying to say.⟯) (and other minor usees)
+There are ⟮two common⟯ ⟮dashes⟯ (though there are more ⟮c-;uncommon⟯ ones), The ⟮two common dashes⟯ are the ⟮en-dash⟯ and the ⟮em-dash⟯.

+###### other

-###### prime
+####### prime

-The ⟮prime⟯ looks similar to ⟮an apostrophe⟯, but ⟮angled to the right⟯.
+The »⟮prime⟯« is a ⟮＿punctuation mark＿⟯ looks similar to ⟮an apostrophe⟯, but ⟮angled to the right⟯.
-The ⟮prime⟯ is often used to ⟮mark something derived from something⟯.
+The »⟮double prime⟯« is ⟮two ＿primes＿⟯ »directly side by side« The ⟮prime⟯ is often used to ⟮mark something derived from something⟯.
-The ⟮prime⟯ and ⟮double prime⟯ can mark ⟮(arc)minutes⟯ and ⟮(arc)seconds⟯ respectively
+Unit-wise, the ⟮prime⟯ and ⟮double prime⟯ can mark ⟮(arc)minutes⟯ and ⟮(arc)seconds⟯ respectively

-Symbol|Name
+table:Symbol|Name
 ⟮′⟯|⟮Prime⟯
 ⟮″⟯|⟮Double prime⟯

-###### misc

-####### tilde

-~|tilde

 ##### whitespace

-whitespace is any character or series of characters that represent horizontal or vertical space.
+»⟮whitespace⟯« is ⟮＿punctuation＿⟯ that consists of ⟮space with no marks⟯.
+⟮＿Whitespace＿⟯ may be ⟮＿horizontal＿⟯ or ⟮＿vertical＿⟯.

 ###### horizontal

+»⟮horizontal whitespace⟯« is ⟮＿whitespace＿⟯ that ⟮is horizontal space (duh.)⟯ ⟮＿horizontal whitespace＿⟯ as a category consists of ⟮＿space＿⟯ and ⟮＿horizontal tabs＿⟯.

-####### tabs
+####### horizontal tabs

+horizontal tabs are horizontal whitespace with a width of multiple space characters. a hard tab is the ASCII tab character.
-Multiple spaces used as 'tabs'   Soft tabs
+A soft tab is multiple spaces used as 'tabs'.
-ASCII tab character   hard tabs
 In programming, the width of tabs is commonly 2 or 4 spaces.

 ###### vertical